 6. Find a Good Coffee Shop… But Keep Warm When You Stop

-We can’t help with finding a good coffee shop but on long and lonely winter rides, sometimes the only way to stay upright and #keeppedalling is to stop and get warm with a hot drink and a slice of cake.
+We can’t help with finding a good coffee shop (stick to google maps for that one!) but on long and lonely winter rides, sometimes the only way to stay upright and #keeppedalling is to stop and get warm with a hot drink and a slice of cake.
 However, it’s important to stay warm so consider taking an extra base layer in a waterproof bag in your jersey pocket to change in to.

 7. Light The Way

 Winter is dark.
-The clocks go back and having lights on the bike to be seen with and to see with is essential.
+The clocks have gone back and having lights on the bike to see and be be seen with are an absolute essential.

-There is a legal requirement to ride with both a white front light and a red rear light but its just common sense.
-Ride with lights and have a spare in just in case.
+There is also a legal requirement to ride with both a white front light and a red rear light.
+Always ride with lights and have a spare with you just in case.